 The physical description area of the catalog for a musical work consists of a statement about the extent of an item.
 The extent of the item is the physical units or the number of scores or parts in Arabic numerals.
 This must be recorded in the catalog.
 For special type of music, an entry for the same must be made in the catalog.
 In the catalog, the number of scores and parts issued by the publisher must also be recorded.
 The physical description area should also include the details of the illustrations if any.
-The dimensions of the work also need to be recorded in the catalog.
-The number of pages, scores and parts must all be mentioned in the physical description area of the catalog.
-This area also contains the details of the accompanying material if any along with the musical work.
+The dimensions of the work also need to be recorded in the physical description area also contains the details of the accompanying material if any along with the musical work.